Picept/picept/README.md

 [![PyPI version](https://badge.fury.io/py/picept.svg)](https://badge.fury.io/py/picept)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)

-Simulate, test, and optimize AI agents — catch failures before users do and deploy with confidence.
+**AI Agent Reliability Platform** - Simulate, test, and optimize AI agents — catch failures before users do and deploy with confidence.

 ## 🎯 What is Picept?

-Picept is an AI tracing and observability toolkit that powers **PiMax** - the first failure diagnosis and optimization engine for AI agents.
-Built from analyzing thousands of real production agent failures, PiMax helps you catch issues before they impact your users.
+Picept is the AI Agent Reliability Platform that helps you build production-ready AI agents.
+With advanced tracing, failure detection, and optimization capabilities, Picept ensures your agents work reliably in the real world.

-## 🚀 Meet PiMax
+## 🚀 Meet PiMax - Powered by Picept

 **PiMax** is trained on real agentic failures from production systems, enabling it to: